huggingface/transformers/model_cards/jplu/tf-xlm-r-ner-40-lang/README.md

 ```

 ## Reproduce the results
-Download and prepare the dataset from the [[https://github.com/google-research/xtreme#download-the-data](https://github.com/google-research/xtreme#download-the-data)](XTREME repo).
+Download and prepare the dataset from the [XTREME repo](https://github.com/google-research/xtreme#download-the-data).
 Next, from the root of the transformers repo run:
 ```
 cd examples/ner
 python run_tf_ner.py \